 Web design is so much more than a good-looking website.
 There is conversion optimisation, social integration and the user experience to take into account plus so much more that goes into a design.
 Ensure you are thinking holistically.

 Unfortunately, you may have accidentally chosen unwisely, it could just be bad luck.
 However, if this keeps occurring it is possible your expectations may not be achievable, or if it’s the way you work, we may not be a good fit for each other.

 7. You’re too busy to be involved.

-I don’t need you 24/7 on the end of a phone but I will need your input initially and for you to periodically check in and comment on project progress.
-Without communication, we will ultimately fail.
+We don’t need you 24/7 on the end of a phone but will need your input initially and for you to periodically check-in and comment on project progress.
+So, without communication, we will ultimately fail.

 8. You aren’t a fan of deadlines.